walliswizard/PiZeroISSTrackerGadget/README.md

 I'm in the UK, so in my case I've used:

-1. A Display Hat Mini by Raspberry Pi
+1. A Display Hat Mini from Pimoroni.com

 https://shop.pimoroni.com/products/display-hat-mini